Isochorismatase

-Thus, the two substrates of this enzyme are isochorismate and H_{2}O, whereas its two products are 2,3-dihydroxy-2,3-dihydrobenzoate and pyruvate.
+The enzyme characterised from Aerobacter aerogenes and Escherichia coli hydrolyses isochorismic acid to (2S,3S)-2,3-dihydroxy-2,3-dihydrobenzoic acid and pyruvic acid, as part of the biosynthesis of siderophores such as enterobactin.
+2,3-Dihydroxybenzoic acid is a competitive inhibitor of the enzyme.

-This enzyme belongs to the family of hydrolases, specifically those acting on ether bonds (ether hydrolases).
+This enzyme is a hydrolase, specifically one acting on ether bonds (ether hydrolases).
 The systematic name of this enzyme class is isochorismate pyruvate-hydrolase.
 Other names in common use include 2,3-dihydro-2,3-dihydroxybenzoate synthase, 2,3-dihydroxy-2,3-dihydrobenzoate synthase, and 2,3-dihydroxy-2,3-dihydrobenzoic synthase.
-This enzyme participates in the biosynthesis of siderophore group (nonribosomal).